 This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

-USVStringrepresenting the file system.
-The name must be unique across the list of exposed file systems.
+USVStringrepresenting the file system's name.
+This name is unique among the entire list of exposed file systems.

-|Feature||Chrome||Firefox (Gecko)||Internet Explorer||Opera||Safari (WebKit)|
+|Feature||Chrome||Firefox (Gecko)||Internet Explorer||Microsoft Edge||Opera||Safari (WebKit)|